Tokyo Metro: Future expansion

-In 2017, Tokyo Metro opened its affiliate in Hanoi, Vietnam, which is set to be the service operator of Hanoi Metro.
+In March 2022, Tokyo Metro received permission to add two new extensions to the network.
+Under these plans, the Yūrakuchō Line would receive a new branch from Toyosu Station to Sumiyoshi Station with three new stops (including one at Toyocho Station on the Tōzai Line) to better serve the Toyosu urban development zone, and the Namboku Line would receive an extension from Shirokane-Takanawa Station to Shinagawa Station, where it would connect with the Tokaido Shinkansen and the under-construction Chūō Shinkansen in addition to serving the surrounding business district.
+Both extensions are expected to open in the 2030s.

 Fares

 Pasmo and Suica are accepted on the Tokyo Metro, as well as on railway stations operated by other companies.
 Transfers between Tokyo Metro subway lines and Toei Subway lines are usually not free, but a discount is given when using the Pasmo or Suica cards to transfer between lines.

 Traffic

 According to the company, an average of 6.33 million people used the company's nine subway routes each day in 2009.
 The company made a profit of ¥63.5 billion in 2009.

 Lines

 Altogether, the Tokyo Metro is made up of nine lines operating on 195.1 km of route.

 List of Tokyo Metro lines

-Note: Line numbers are for internal usage only and not listed on subway maps.